RichardSwierk/Login/README.md

 ### Instructions
 +1.
 Clone the repository
 +2.
 Run the setup.sh file
 +3.
 Run the login.sh file to start the program

-### Please Donate
-BTC:  1A9xs1YWd4HA5iAPGTG1gLn3Y8ne5oj1qi
-LTC:  LdxTBrLA7FWqoNEdisZ2rA9iz2BTFs2Axd
-All donations are used for my next program